 Crisis Hotline: 1-800-273-8255

-I CREATED THIS WEBSITE in an effort to save lives by offering support, resources, and compassion to those considering murder and mass shootings.
+I CREATED THIS WEBSITE in an effort to save lives by offering support, resources, and compassion to those considering murder, terrorism and mass shootings.
 Although there are a number of suicide prevention websites aimed at helping people understand and overcome the desire to kill themselves, I could find no homicide prevention website aimed at helping people understand and overcome the desire to kill others.
 In light of the wave of gun violence gripping our nation, that needed to change.

-In addition to gun control, we should be talking more about motive control.
-If people are going to have guns, we must provide resources and support for overcoming the desire to use them to commit murder.
+I am a Lecturer in Psychiatry at the Yale School of Medicine and co-director of the Yale Collaborative for Motive Control Studies and have been researching and writing about violence prevention for nearly two decades.
 My professional background is as a lawyer, author, and academic researcher.
 I focus my work on the intersection of law, psychology, and spirituality.
-I am a lecturer at the Yale School of Medicine, Department of Psychiatry, Program on Recovery and Community Health and have been researching and writing about violence prevention for nearly two decades.
 But my most important credential for creating this website is that I came very close to committing murder myself.
 The gun was in my hand, and my victims were in my sight.
-Ever since that day, I have been trying to understand what saved me, and to pass that information on to others.
+Ever since that day, I have been trying to understand what saved my life and theirs, and to pass that information on to others.
 If you are interested in reading my personal story, click here.

 There was a time not long ago when alcohol and drug addiction were viewed primarily as moral failings, leading to untreated addictions, destroyed lives, and hopelessness.
 The reexamination of these behaviors through a scientific and medical/psychological lens has opened powerful new avenues of substance abuse recovery, prevention, and hope.